-Dr. Lisano grew up in Masonville, just outside of Fort Collins, and is thrilled to be back serving her local community!
+Dr. Lisano grew up in Masonville, just outside of Fort Collins, and is thrilled to be back home serving her local community!
 She graduated from Colorado State University in 2011 with a Doctor of Veterinary Medicine degree, and spent her first year of practice on the western slope of Colorado.
 After this, her and her husband moved to New Hampshire and explored the culture of the northeast.
 However, Colorado called them back home, and they are happy to be settled here.
 Dr. Lisano is a strong proponent for keeping family pets healthy and happy in order to support and encourage the benefits of the human-animal bond.
 She grew up volunteering with disabled adults, and loves to see the therapy that pets can provide.
 She always strives to provide compassionate, comprehensive care to each of her patients and their people.
 As a veterinarian, Dr. Lisano is passionate about geriatric pet care, oncology, and preventative care for cats and dogs alike.
-Outside of work, she is an avid runner, baker, and reader.
-Her and her husband also love the outdoors and can often be found hiking or snowshoeing when they are not working on their home remodel projects.
+Outside of work, she loves spending time with her husband and son, as well as running and baking.
+Her family is wild about the outdoors and can often be found hiking or snowshoeing when they are not working on their home remodel projects.
 They live with their two fuzzy Siberian cats, Eva and Chester, and their box tortoise, Samson.

 Dr. Julie Smith

-Born and raised in Denver, Dr. Smith is happily settled in Fort Collins where she shares her home with house rabbits.
-In addition, many beloved cats and dogs have joined her family through the years.
-At her home-away-from-home at Friendship, her tiny and gentle four pound Chihuahua, Claire, sometimes spends the day with her to impart a welcome calm and life balance.
+Born and raised in Denver, Dr. Smith is happily settled in Fort Collins where she shares her home currently with two house rabbits and one dog.
+In addition, many beloved cats and dogs and rabbits have joined her family through the years.
+At her home-away-from-home at Friendship, her tiny and gentle four pound Chihuahua, Claire, sometimes spends the day with her to impart a welcome calm and life balance (and some very entertaining silliness, too.)
 Before becoming a veterinarian (Colorado State University), Dr. Smith put her Bachelor's and Master's degrees to work for 10 years as a registered dietitian.
-Her combined interests in nutrition, medicine and all creatures came together for a long enjoyed veterinary career.
+Her combined interests in nutrition, medicine and all creatures came together for this, her "best-thing-that-ever-happened-to-me" career choice in veterinary medicine.
 A serendipitous experience with companion rabbits created her expertise in their health and medical care.
 She is a founding member of the Colorado House Rabbit Society, and the volunteer veterinarian for the Northern Colorado House Rabbit Society and Sanctuary.
-Now in her second decade at Friendship, Dr. Smith relishes her work as well as her enduring relationships with Dr. Cat Cross (our founder), her clients, their beloved pets, and the whole Friendship family!
-She is looking forward to many more fulfilling years working within the Fort Collins furry-community!
+Now in her second decade at Friendship, Dr. Smith relishes her work as well as her enduring relationships with her clients, their beloved pets, and the whole Friendship family which includes a longstanding and long distance friendship with our founder, Dr. Cat Cross!
+Dr. Smith is looking forward to many more fulfilling years working within the Fort Collins furry-loving community!

 Cat Cross, DVM

-Dr. Cat Cross founded Friendship Hospital for Animals on February 1st 1997.
-Almost 20 years later, she has since retired but remains active within our local fur-community.
-She has since instilled a culture of high quality and compassionate medical care for pets within the practice.
-Friendship still keeps her core veterinary values at the heart of our practice.
+Dr. Cross founded Friendship Hospital for Animals in 1997and has since retired but remains active within our local fur-community.
+Friendship still keeps her core veterinary values at the heart of our practice our instilled culture of high quality and compassionate medical care for all pets within the practice.